-An ophthalmic migraine can sometimes suggest the presence of a more serious condition.
-People who experience eye pain or changes in vision should schedule an appointment with an eye doctor.
+An ophthalmic migraine can be a sign of a more serious condition.
+People who have eye pain or vision changes should schedule an appointment with an eye doctor.

 A visual migraine is not the same as an ophthalmic migraine.
-It describes a “traditional” migraine that occurs with an aura — a temporary phenomenon that often takes the form of multicolored arc-shaped anomalies or jagged flashes of light.
-The aura occurs in both eyes and usually goes away within 30 minutes.
+A visual migraine describes a “traditional” migraine that occurs with an aura — a temporary phenomenon that usually looks like jagged flashes or colorful, arc-shaped lights.
+Auras occur in both eyes and often go away within 30 minutes.

 SEE RELATED: What causes a headache behind the eyes?

-The ophthalmic artery is a blood vessel that supplies blood to the eyes, eye muscles, and other parts of the orbital region (in and around the bony area that surrounds each eye).
+The ophthalmic artery is a blood vessel that supplies blood to the eyes, eye muscles, and other structures in or near the bony area around each eye.

-The ophthalmic artery is part of the carotid artery network that supplies blood to different parts of the face and head, including the brain.
+The ophthalmic artery is part of the carotid artery network.
+This system of blood vessels supplies blood to parts of the face and head, including the brain.

-During an ophthalmic artery occlusion, the blood vessel becomes partially or completely blocked.
-This is a medical emergency and can lead to severe vision loss if not treated promptly.
+During an ophthalmic artery occlusion, the artery becomes partially or completely blocked.
+This is a medical emergency and can lead to permanent vision loss if it isn’t treated right away.

-In general, ophthalmic ointment is a thick, greasy substance — versus a liquid eye drop — placed directly on the eye or eyelid to treat a bacterial infection.
-It is often applied before bedtime, giving it time to melt along the surface of the eye without blurring or otherwise affecting a person’s vision.
+An ophthalmic ointment is usually a thick, greasy substance placed directly on the eye or eyelid to treat a bacterial infection.

-One of the most common ophthalmic ointments is a triple antibiotic combination of neomycin, bacitracin and polymyxin, which can be used to treat certain infections of the eye and eyelid.
+One of the most common ophthalmic ointments is a triple antibiotic combination of neomycin, bacitracin and polymyxin, which is used to treat infections of the eye or eyelid.

-Ophthalmic ofloxacin is a common example of an ophthalmic solution.
-It is used to treat bacterial eye infections, including bacterial conjunctivitis.
+Ophthalmic ofloxacin is one common ophthalmic solution.
+It’s used to treat eye infections like bacterial conjunctivitis.